-Russian political risk and the lack of an economic overhaul by President Vladimir Putin’s administration are holding back the country’s sovereign-credit rating, Standard & Poor’s (SPY) said.
+Russian political risk and the lack of an economic overhaul by President Vladimir Putin’s administration are holding back the country’s sovereign-credit rating, Standard & Poor’s (SPY:US) said.

 Russia is rated BBB by S&P, the second-lowest investment grade, on a par with Brazil, Peru and Bulgaria.
 The economy’s medium-term growth potential of about 3.5 percent “could increase quite a bit” if Russia implemented structural changes to its economy and strengthened its political and legal framework, Kai Stukenbrock, a Frankfurt-based director at S&P’s sovereign-ratings group, told a seminar today in London.

 Putin, 59, returned to the Kremlin last month for a third term as president, replacing his protégé Dmitry Medvedev, amid the biggest challenge to his authority after disputed parliamentary election in December triggered a wave of street protests.
 About 18,000 anti-Putin demonstrators gathered in central Moscow today, the capital’s police said in a statement.

 “In Russia we have quite some concerns about the accountability of political, economic and legal institutions,” Stukenbrock said.
 “It’s the political risk and the weakness of political institutions that is holding the ratings down.”